 Not every foreign worker is going to be eligible for an H-1B visa.
-To make the cut, your future job in the United States needs to qualify as a specialty occupation.
-This usually means the work you’ll be doing requires highly-specialized, theoretical or practical expertise in a particular field.
+To make the cut, your future job in the United States needs to qualify as a speciality occupation.
+This usually means the work you’ll be doing requires highly specialised, theoretical or practical expertise in a particular field.
 Typical examples include architecture, biotechnology, mathematics, medicine, education, etc. To that end, a bachelor’s or higher degree is often considered the norm.

-It is also important to mention that an employee can not apply for the H-1B status by himself – the application needs to be submitted by the prospective employer.
+It is also important to mention that an employee can not apply for the H-1B status by themselves – the application needs to be submitted by the prospective employer.

 Under current law, there’s an annual limit of 65,000 foreign nationals that can obtain H-1B status.
 However, there are plenty exceptions to the rule.
 For one, an additional 20,000 visas are made available each fiscal year to those that carry an advanced degree (masters or higher) from a US university.
 Furthermore, all individuals working at university or government/non-profit research facilities are exempt from the H-1B cap.

 Still, the number of available spots is limited.
-In 2015, the US received almost 233,000 H-1B applications, well over the designated ceiling.
-If you want to maximize your chances applying early is paramount!
+In 2016, the US received almost 233,000 H-1B applications, well over the designated ceiling.
+If you want to maximise your chances applying early is paramount!